Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

     >

     > **Tips & Tricks:**
-    > - We solved the above mentioned issue by using an iframe to integrate the map html file.
+    > - We solved the above-mentioned issue by using an iframe to integrate the map html file.
 In general, iframes are used to display content from another source, such as videos or advertisements via hyperlink or html reference in our case.

     ![img.png](use_case_code/static/Website_About_Us.png)
     >
     > ***2. about_us.html***
     > - The about_us.html file represents our about us page that can be reached via our navigation bar.
     > - On this page, the team is introduced as well as their responsibilities within the project.
-    > - For each team member, the respective Github account is linked.
+    > - For each team member, the respective GitHub account is linked.
     > - By clicking on the button "Jump to Earthquake Detector" the user is redirected to the home page.
     >